Gallery

 Hillmorton High School

 Great to see Hillmorton High School utilising Te Hāpua Halswell Centre Library for their newly formed Esports Club.
-League of Legends for the younger ākonga but the seniors pretty keen on Valorant.
+League of Legends for the younger ākonga, but the seniors are pretty keen on Valorant.

 Te Waka Unua – Education and Esports

-Library and ImpactEd teamed up to deliver to Te Waka Unua students an innovative education programme over a period of weeks called Minecraft and Mātauranga – Land of Voyagers where ākonga learned about the story of migration and other information around ancient navigators.
-As part of these sessions we incorporated Esports Speed Build challenges which proved to be very popular and a lot of fun.
+Library and ImpactEd teamed up to deliver to Te Waka Unua students an innovative education programme over a period of weeks called Minecraft and Mātauranga – Land of Voyagers, where ākonga learned about the story of migration and other information around ancient navigators.
+As part of these sessions, we incorporated Esports Speed Build challenges, which proved to be very popular and a lot of fun.

 MSI giveaway